NTSB Calls for Alcohol Detection Systems to Prevent Drunk Driving Accidents

 In 2011, more than 9,800 people were killed in alcohol-related car accidents.
 The fact that close to 10,000 people are being killed every year in accidents caused by intoxicated drivers is alarming, and the National Transportation Safety Board is suggesting ways to stem those numbers.
+Here, the law office of Boston personal injury lawyer John Sheehan explains.

 The Board is suggesting a number of measures to reduce the risk of wrong way driving-related accidents, which are normally attributed to intoxicated motorists.
 The Board specifically suggests that states implement ignition interlock laws for all DUI defenders, including first-time offenders.
 The Board is also calling on the National Highway Traffic Safety Administration to speed up the development of an in-car alcohol detection system, and make sure that these systems are installed in all automobiles.